antonbolychev/acm2025-wasserschwein-acrobot/README.md

 1. **Successful Swing-up**: The energy-based controller successfully swings the Acrobot from the downward position toward the upright position
 2. **Smooth Energy Regulation**: Energy gradually converges to the target value
 3. **Effective Switching Strategy**: The transition between energy-based and PD controllers happens seamlessly
-4. **Adaptive term convergence**: The adaptive term convergence to stable number
+4. **Adaptive term convergence**: The adaptive term convergence to a stable number

 <p align="center">
   <img src="gfx/adaptive_control/adaptive_only/plots.png" alt="adaptive only with friction and compensation plots" height="250" width="250">